 Hematopathology Consultation, Wet Tissue

-It is the Division of Hematopathology's goal to provide the highest possible level of diagnostic consultative service, trying to balance optimal patient care with a cost-conscious approach to solving difficult diagnostic problems.
+It is the Division of Hematopathology's mission to provide the highest possible level of diagnostic consultative service, trying to balance optimal patient care with a cost-conscious approach to solving difficult diagnostic problems for all patients.
+If a bone marrow consult is requested, the Mayo Clinic hematolopathologists will approach the diagnosis in the same way as Mayo Clinic's own in-house cases.

 Obtaining a rapid, expert opinion on unprocessed specimens referred by the primary pathologist